-Virtual mega-society consisting of approximately one quintillion modosophonts housed in a matrioskha brain.
+Virtual mega-society consisting of approximately one quintillion modosophonts housed in a matrioshka brain.
 Loosely affiliated with the Technorapture Hypernation.
-Star Corot-3 Distance from Sol 2200ly Constellation Aquila

 The nearest TRHN system was 34 light years away with no convenient nexus link.
 Nine decades after their initial request for help the residents of the Corot system (now numbering thirty trillion) received a reply in the form of a linelayer carrying a comm-wormhole.
 With a connection to a TRHN comms relay the growing Corot matrioshka finally joined the wider Terragen civilisation at a time of great internal peril.
 Negotiations with the TRHN went relatively smoothly, their hyperturing representatives confirmed they could provide an angelnet meme-seed that would control population in an ethical manner (as judged by the residents).
 The meme-seed would need carte blanche to manipulate virches in subtle ways to perpetuate anti-reproduction memes.
 More overtly it would also be able to confront highly reproductive individuals on the issue and in extreme cases block new sophont creation.

 In addition the representatives proposed a loose affiliation between the Corot matrioshka and the TRHN, as part of this relationship the matrioshka angelnet would be upgraded to recognise signs of ascension and prevent them.
 This way the various virch cultures would always remain modosophont with no risk from perversity, blight or subsumption into a transapient society.
 This policy seemed at odds with TRHN culture at first but as one of the representatives explained with affiliation came easy immigration, the matrioshka would no doubt supply large numbers of modosophonts wishing to ascend across the following millennia.
 Some criticised this addendum, calling it "farming", but most thought it was a good deal.